 The Company's wholly owned subsidiary, North Country Environmental Services, Inc. ("NCES"), was a party to an appeal against the Town of Bethlehem, New Hampshire ("Town") before the New Hampshire Supreme Court.
 The appeal arose from cross actions for declaratory and injunctive relief filed by NCES and the Town to determine the permitted extent of NCES's landfill in the Town.
 The Grafton Superior Court ruled on February 1, 1999 that the Town could not enforce an ordinance purportedly prohibiting expansion of the landfill, at least within 51 acres of NCES's 87-acre parcel, based upon certain existing land-use approvals.
 As a result, NCES was able to construct and operate "Stage II, Phase II" of the landfill.
 In May 2001, the Supreme Court denied the Town's appeal.
 Notwithstanding the Supreme Court's ruling, the Town has continued to assert jurisdiction to conduct unqualified site plan review with respect to Stage II, Phase II.
 Additionally, the Town has asserted such jurisdiction with respect to Stage III and has further stated that the Town's height ordinance and building permit process may apply to Stage III.
-The Company is discussing the matters with the Town and expects to file an action for declaratory relief.
+On September 12, 2001, the Company filed a petition for declaratory relief.

 On April 1, 1999, William F. Kaiser, a former Executive Vice President and Treasurer of KTI, filed a lawsuit against KTI in the U.S. District Court for the District of New Jersey.
 The suit alleged breach of contract, wrongful termination, breach of the implied covenant of good faith and fair dealing, misrepresentation of employment terms and failure to pay wages, all arising out of Mr. Kaiser's employment agreement with KTI.
 The suit also alleged that KTI inaccurately reported its financial results for the first nine months of 1998 and failed to properly disclose the change of control provision in Mr. Kaiser's employment agreement.
-Mr. Kaiser was seeking a declaratory judgment that, upon closing of the merger, the change of control provision entitles him to receive a severance payment of two years' salary, in the amount of \$320,000, and to exercise 132,000 unvested options for KTI common stock.
-Mr. Kaiser was also seeking damages in the amount of \$40,000 for an additional severance payment, as well as undisclosed damages for outstanding salary, bonus and other payments and from his sale of approximately 20,000 shares of KTI common stock resulting from KTI's allegedly inaccurate financial reports.
-A settlement conference took place in March 2001 and the parties have reached a settlement in principal in the amount of \$295,000.
+On September 20, 2001, the parties settled the matter with the Company paying \$295,000 in return for dismissal of all claims.

 On or about April 26, 1999, Salvatore Russo filed an action in the U.S. District Court, District of New Jersey against KTI and two of its principal officers, Ross Pirasteh and Martin J. Sergi, purportedly on behalf of all shareholders who purchased KTI common stock from May 4, 1998 through August 14, 1998.
 Melanie Miller filed an identical complaint on May 14, 1999.
 The complaints allege that the defendants made material misrepresentations in KTI's nine month report on Form 10-Q for the period ended March 31, 1998 in violation of Sections 10(b) and 20(a) of the Securities Exchange Act of 1934, as amended, concerning KTI's allowance for doubtful accounts and net income.
-The Plaintiffs are seeking undisclosed damages.
-The Company believes it has meritorious defenses to these complaints.
-The Court has consolidated the Russo and Miller complaints, and plaintiffs filed a consolidated amended complaint on June 15, 2000.
-By papers dated August 31, 2000, KTI and the other defendants moved to dismiss the Russo Complaint for failure to state a claim.
-Following full briefing, on March 12, 2001, the District Court denied defendants' motion without prejudice and directed plaintiffs to file an amended complaint within thirty days.
-On April 21, 2001, the plaintiffs filed the Second Consolidated Amended Class Action Complaint.
-By papers served May 31, 2001, the defendants moved to dismiss that latest Complaint.
-The parties have agreed to delay the deadline for plaintiffs' responsive papers pending a one day mediation currently scheduled for October 12, 2001.
+On October 12, 2001, the parties reached a settlement in the amount of \$925,000 plus up to \$15,000 in notice costs.
+The Company's share of the settlement will be \$150,000 plus the notice costs, the remainder to be paid by Company's insurer.